Decision Tree Regression: What You Need to Know

 We use a mathematical function — Coefficient of Deviation that decides when the splitting should stop It is calculated by dividing the standard deviation by the mean of all the samples.

 The final value would be the average of the leaf nodes.
-Say, for example, if the month November is the node that splits further into various salaries over the years in the month of November (until 2021).
+Say, for example, if the month of November is the node that splits further into various salaries over the years in the month of November (until 2021).
 For the year 2022, the salary for the month of November would be the average of all the salaries under the node November.

 1. Firstly, we calculate the standard deviation of the target variable.
-Consider the target variable to be salary like in previous examples.
+Consider the target variable to be salary, like in previous examples.
 With the example in place, we will calculate the standard deviation of the set of salary values.

 2. In step 2, the data set is further split into different attributes. talking about attributes, as the target value is salary, we can think of the possible attributes as — months, hours, the mood of the boss, designation, year in the company, and so on.
 Then, the standard deviation for each branch is calculated using the above formula. the standard deviation so obtained is subtracted from the standard deviation before the split.
 The result at hand is called the standard deviation reduction.

-Checkout: Types of Binary Tree
+Check out: Types of Binary Tree

 4. The entire dataset is classified based on the importance of the selected attribute.
 On the non-leaf branches, this method is continued recursively till all the available data is processed.
 Now consider month is selected as the best splitting attribute based on the standard deviation reduction value.
 So we will have 12 branches for each month.
 These branches will further split to select the best attribute from the remaining set of attributes.
+In some cases, Gini impurity can also be used to determine the best split, especially in classification problems.

 5. In reality, we require some finishing criteria.
 For this, we make use of the coefficient of deviation or CV for a branch that becomes smaller than a certain threshold like 10%.
 When we achieve this criterion we stop the tree building process.
 Because no further splitting happens, the value that falls under this attribute will be the average of all the values under that node.